vyshane/here-and-now/README.md

 ## Main Themes

 * View controllers are [deliberately minimal](https://github.com/vyshane/here-and-now/blob/master/Here%20and%20Now/Current%20Info/CurrentInfoViewController.swift).
-* UI logic is implemented [in protocol extensions](https://github.com/vyshane/here-and-now/blob/master/Here%20and%20Now/Current%20Info/CurrentInfoController.swift) for better testability.
+* Nested components are used to break the UI code down to manageable pieces
-* UI state changes are defined by pure functions that operate on `Observables`.
+* UI state changes are defined by pure functions that operate on Rx types
+* UI logic is implemented in component protocol extensions for ease of testing